Skip to main content

 In 2015, however, the stock produced only 10% of the average amount of recruits: it collapsed.
 At this point, policymakers took the right measures, reduced the commercial catch drastically and involved recreational fisheries, which account for a significant share of the total harvest, in the recovery of the stock.

-The fishery reports that cod can no longer be caught in this area; therefore, the larger German trawlers, which largely targeted cod, have therefore been scrapped.
+The fishing industry reports that cod can no longer be caught in this area.
+Many of the larger German trawlers, which depended heavily on cod catches, have therefore been scrapped.

 The explanation of cod in the Western Baltic Sea as a PDF download